-The Weekend Florist completes the Introductory, Intermediate and Advanced level Foundation Floristry courses in the fall & winter 2019.
+The Weekend Florist completes the Introductory, Intermediate and Advanced level Foundation Floristry courses in Spring 2020.
 Students who complete all three weekend series will receive a Certificate of Floristry Skills upon finishing.

 Register below to receive your 10% discount!

 Saturday, March 7th & Sunday, March 8th (10:30am – 4:00pm)

 This series of classes is intended for beginning-level students who have an interest in learning foundation level skills in floral design.
 Skills include how to correctly handle and care for flowers, how to use a floral knife and clippers, and the conditioning of flowers for optimal vase-life longevity.
 This series teaches simple, high-end designs that highlight the flowers’ most beautiful and unique characteristics.
 Once learned, these designs can be recreated at home again and again.

 To register for ONLY the Introductory Series Click Here.

 Saturday, March 28th (9:30am – 4:00pm) & Sunday, March 29th (1o:30am – 4:00pm)

 After learning the basic floristry techniques in the Introduction Series, the Intermediate Series will introduce the next level of floral design skills and techniques including purchasing flowers and building recipes.
 The prerequisite for this program is the Introduction Series.

 This series will begin with a tour of the New York Flower Market on Saturday morning at 9:30am* followed by monochromatic arrangements in the afternoon.
 On Sunday students will learn large-scale entryway designs, and an Introduction to Tablescaping.

 *Students will meet in the Flower Market; details will be provided the week before class.